Stray Cat Rescue

 Lost and Found

-If you have lost or found a cat search for and list them on these websites:
+If you have lost, or found a cat, search for and list them on these websites:

-There are many local online groups for lost and found cats in Bedfordshire e.g:
+There are many local online groups for lost and found cats in Bedfordshire e.g.:

-CATS - Lost, Found & Rescue Bedfordshire
+• CATS - Lost, Found & Rescue Bedfordshire

-Herts, Beds, Bucks felines - lost/found/spotted
+• Herts, Beds, Bucks felines - lost/found/spotted

-Missing & Found Cats around Luton
+• Missing & Found Cats around Luton

-Lost & Found Pets Bedfordshire
+• Lost & Found Pets Bedfordshire

 Lost a cat?

 • Familiar smells and sounds can help your cat find their way home.
-So empty the hoover in the garden, put the litter tray in the garden and hang dirty washing on the line.
-Go out calling your cats name and shaking a bag of treats or tapping a tin of food with a fork.
+So, empty the hoover in the garden, put the cat's litter tray in the garden, and hang dirty washing on the line.
+Go out calling your cats name, shaking bags of treats or tapping tins of food with a fork.
 Do this early morning and late evening.
-Put a warm tin of tuna or smelly food by the windowsill.

 Found a cat?